Apaczer/fceu/out_gp2x/readme.txt

 ver 0.4 (by notaz)
-  rev 171
+  ret 311
+          - Improved open bus emulation, fixes missing ground in some SMB3 levels.
+          - Improved auto frameskip behavior in cases when emu is not fast enough to maintain 50/60 fps.
+          - Fixed a bug which prevented some key combo configurations from working. rev 171
           - Added optional "Accurate renderer", which is the original FCE Ultra 0.98.x renderer + PPU emulation code.
 It's much slower, but it can